ospray/hdospray/README.md

 Tags are of the form `hdospray-vx.x.x-usdvx.x.x`, with `vx.x.x` being the release of HdOSPRay and `usdv` being the version of USD it is built against.
-This is required due to the often changing internals of hydra calls in USD.
+This is required due to the frequently changing internals of hydra.

-Currently HdOSPRay is regularly tested on Linux, which is the primary development target of USD itself.
+Currently HdOSPRay is regularly tested on Linux Arch.
 MacOS support in USD is experimental, but we often test against it.
-Windows support of USD is also experimental, but we have not tested HdOSPRay with it, so use at your own risk.
+Windows support of USD is also experimental, but we have not tested HdOSPRay with it.

 ## Prerequisites